 At most locations, food and drinks will be available for purchase throughout the competition.
 Food purchased at the competition venue may or may not be permitted inside the performance venue.
-Food purchased outside of the competition venue is not permitted inside the performance venue at any location.
+Food purchased outside of the competition venue and not provided by the host facility is not permitted inside the performance venue at any location.